logan-connolly/portfolio/content/about.md

 ### Hi there

 My name is Logan and I'm the author of this site.
 I made the website to introduce myself to those who do not know me and to showcase some of my work.
-The source code for the projects can be found on my [{{< fa fab github >}}](https://github.com/logan-connolly)
+The source code for the projects can be found on [{{< fa fab github >}}](https://github.com/logan-connolly)

 ### Quick facts